sondernextdoor/Virtual-Machine/README.md

   GRA

     General register A.
-    64-bit register used for any given operations
+    64-bit register used for any given operations.

   GRB

     General register B.
-    64-bit register used for any given operations
+    64-bit register used for any given operations.

   GRC

     General register C.
-    64-bit register used for any given operations
+    64-bit register used for any given operations.

   GRD

     General register D.
-    64-bit register used for any given operations
+    64-bit register used for any given operations.

   GRE

     General register E.
-    64-bit register used for any given operations
+    64-bit register used for any given operations.

   GRF

     General register F.
-    64-bit register used for any given operations
+    64-bit register used for any given operations.

   ACC